torpeforsten/torpeforsten/README.md

 About Me🤓

-I am a third-year Computer Engineering student with a strong passion for software development.
+I am a third-year student of Computer Engineering in Savonia University of Applied Sciences.

+I have a strong passion for software development.
 Currently, I am seeking an internship position for the upcoming spring and summer to expand my skills and gain practical experience in the industry.💻💼

 What I'm Learning
-I am actively honing my skills in the following technologies:
+I am actively honing my skills in the following Languages:

 - C#
 - .NET